effbiae/of/README.md

 # Introduction
-*kdb-openfin* (or *openfink*, *kdb+openfin*, *kopenfin*) is a bridge between [Openfin](http://openfin.co/) and kdb+ using pub+sub.
-It includes a demo showing an HTML5 heat map window running in Openfin.
+*kdb-openfin* (or *openfink*, *kdb+openfin*, *kopenfin*) is a bridge between [Openfin](http://openfin.co/) and kdb+ using pubsub.
+It includes an HTML5 heat map widget running in Openfin.

 ![Heat map](hm.png)
 *NB clearly random and contradictory*